SynixeContractors/MissionTemplate/docs/functions/synixe/speak.md

     officer,    // variable name of the officer unit "Officer",  // class from CfgSounds in description.ext {
-        // Important: this only works in sp, where the player is also the server!
-        // Make sure to handle this properly.
-Ask for help if you are unsure. systemChat "Officer: I'm talking";
+        systemChat "Officer: I'm talking";
     },
     {
-        // Important: this only works in sp, where the player is also the server!
-        // Make sure to handle this properly.
-Ask for help if you are unsure. systemChat "Officer: I'm done";
+        systemChat "Officer: I'm done";
         // The first time we interact, play an animation and give intel params ["_unit", "", "_first"];